runodp/dagster-odp/docs/index.md

 If you're new to Dagster ODP, we recommend starting with the following resources:

 - [Overview](getting-started/overview.md): Learn about the core concepts and benefits of Dagster ODP
-- [Quickstart](quickstart.md): Set up your first ODP pipeline in minutes
+- [Quickstart](getting-started/quickstart.md): Set up your first ODP pipeline in minutes
-- [Installation](installation.md): Detailed instructions for installing Dagster ODP

 ## Dive Deeper

 Once you're familiar with the basics, explore these areas to make the most of Dagster ODP:

-- [Tutorials](tutorials.md): Practical guides to help you build progressively complex pipelines and understand ODP's features in real-world scenarios.
+- [Tutorials](tutorials/tutorials.md): Practical guides to help you build progressively complex pipelines and understand ODP's features in real-world scenarios.
-- [Concepts](concepts.md): Deepen your understanding of Dagster ODP's fundamental ideas.
+- [Concepts](concepts/concepts.md): Deepen your understanding of Dagster ODP's fundamental ideas.
-- [Reference](reference.md): Comprehensive details on all features and configurations.
+- [Reference](reference/reference.md): Comprehensive details on all features and configurations.

 ## Community and Support